 As a regulated financial institution, the Barclays Bank Group requires diversified and specialist skilled colleagues.
 The Barclays Bank Group's ability to attract, develop and retain a diverse mix of talent is key to the delivery of its core business activity and strategy.
-This is impacted by a range of external and internal factors, such as macroeconomic factors, labour and immigration policy in the jurisdictions in which the Barclays Bank Group operates, industry-wide headcount reductions in particular sectors, regulatory limits on compensation for senior executives and the potential effects on employee engagement and wellbeing from long-term periods of working remotely.
+This is impacted by a range of external and internal factors, such as macroeconomic factors, labour, immigration and related policies in the jurisdictions in which the Barclays Bank Group operates, and regulatory limits on compensation for senior executives.
 Failure to attract or prevent the departure of appropriately qualified and skilled employees could have a material adverse effect on the Barclays Bank Group's business, results of operations, financial condition and prospects.

-Additionally, this may result in disruption to service which could in turn lead to customer detriment and reputational damage.
+Additionally, this may result in disruption to service which could in turn lead to customer harm and reputational damage.